carolinebrasil/carolinebrasil/README.md

  ...

- - 🌱 I’m also currently learning Python, K8s, Terraform and Cloud.
+ - 🌱 I’m also currently learning Python, K8s, CS, Go, Terraform and Cloud.
- - 📫 How to reach me: @icarolinebrasil on Twitter
+ - 📫 How to reach me: @carolinebrasil on LinkedIn

 <center>
  <table>